IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Access-Remaining-Free-Disk-Space.md

 ```

 - Reboot PC from USB created GParted
-- Select the VGA display option and select the defaults for the remaining items
+- Select the `VGA display option` and then select the defaults for the remaining items
 - Create and add/save a new partition from free space remaining on PC
 - Format the new partition as btrfs
 - Reboot into IGEL OS and remove USB device

 -----

-## Script to rename the default /media/long-folder-name to /media/hostname-of-the-device
+## Script to link /media/hostname to /media mount point

 ```bash linenums="1"
 #!/bin/bash